Empowering Organizations for Change

 The imperative in health care is to deliver greater value, better quality, at lower cost

-Improvements in healthcare work processes have often focused on lean strategies and information technology.
+Improvements in work processes have often focused on lean strategies and information technology.
 These efforts have fallen short of their potential because these re-engineering strategies have not given enough attention to redesigning how teams work together.
 In Hidden in Plain View, Baker, Suchman and Rawlins explained:

-Improved Teamwork Has Now Become a Goal of System Redesign
+Improved Teamwork Has Become a Goal of System Redesign

-In fact, the Institute of Medicine report Best Care at Lower Cost concluded that a “culture of teamwork” is fundamental to the coordination of care among staff members and providers over time.
+The Institute of Medicine report Best Care at Lower Cost concluded that a “culture of teamwork” is fundamental to the coordination of care among staff members and providers over time.
 Team members benefit from having relationships of shared goals, shared knowledge and mutual respect, supporting communication that is sufficiently frequent, timely, accurate, and focused on problem solving, not blaming.
 As health delivery systems around the world move their focus from specific services to population health, teamwork will become even more essential for their success.

 Improved teamwork has now become a goal of system redesign

-In fact, the Institute of Medicine report Best Care at Lower Cost concluded that a “culture of teamwork” is fundamental to the coordination of care among staff members and providers over time.
+The Institute of Medicine report Best Care at Lower Cost concluded that a “culture of teamwork” is fundamental to the coordination of care among staff members and providers over time.
 Team members benefit from having relationships of shared goals, shared knowledge and mutual respect, supporting communication that is sufficiently frequent, timely, accurate, and based on problem solving, not blaming.
 As health delivery systems around the world move their focus from specific services to population health, teamwork will become even more essential for their success.

 Our Clients